namin/GETFOL/README.md

 ## How to run

-- `mkdir o` from project directory
+- `mkdir -p o` from project directory
 - open `alisp` from [make](make) directory
 - `(load "install.lsp")`
 - `(MAKE-GETFOL)`